pingcap/tidb/docs/design/2018-10-24-view-support.md

 - Discussion at: https://github.com/pingcap/tidb/issues/7974

 ## Abstract
-This proposal proposes to implement view feature in TiDB, aimed to make SQL easier to write.
+This proposal proposes to implement VIEW feature in TiDB, aimed to make SQL easier to write.

 ## Background
 A database view is a searchable object in a database that is defined by a query.
-Though a view doesn’t store data, some refer to a view as “virtual tables,” and you can query a view like you can query a table.
+Though a view doesn’t store data, some refer to a VIEW as "virtual tables", and you can query a view like you can query a table.
 A view can combine data from two or more tables, using joins, and also just contain a subset of information.
 This makes them convenient to abstract, or hide, complicated queries.

 Below is a visual depiction of a view:
   ![AnatomyOfAview](imgs/view.png)

-A view is created from a query using the CREATE OR REPLACE VIEW command.
+A view is created from a query using the "`CREATE OR REPLACE VIEW`" command.
 In the example below we are creating a PopularBooks view based on a query which selects all Books that have the IsPopular field checked.
 Following is the query:
 `CREATE OR REPLACE VIEW PopularBooks AS SELECT ISBN, Title, Author,PublishDate FROM Books WHERE IsPopular=1`

-Once a view is created, you can use it as you query any table in a SELECT statement.
+Once a view is created, you can use it as you query any table in a `SELECT` statement.
 For example, to list all the popular book titles ordered by an author, you could write:
 `SELECT Author, Title FROM PopularBooks ORDER BY Author`

 In general you can use any of the SELECT clauses, such as GROUP BY, in a select statement containing a view.

 ## Proposal
-I implement the `CREATE OR REPLACE` command to create a view with the SELECT statement.
-Currently, I reuse `DROP TABLE` to drop a view, and `show full tables` can also display the view list with different table types.
-The `show create table` command can also regenerate a view create command.
+I implement the "`CREATE OR REPLACE`" command to create a view with the `SELECT` statement.
+Currently, I reuse "`DROP TABLE`" to drop a view, and "`SHOW FULL TABLES`" can also display the view list with different table types.
+The "`SHOW CREATE TABlE`" command can also regenerate a view create command.

 ## Rationale
-View is just a tableinfo object store with a `SELECT` statement, and only supports two types of DDL operations, which are `CREATE` and `DROP`.
+`VIEW` is just a tableinfo object store with a `SELECT` statement, and only supports two types of DDL operations, which are "`CREATE OR REPLACE VIEW`" and "`DROP`".
 Currently, view can only be used within the `SELECT` statement.
 Let me describe more details about the view DDL operation:
 1. Create a VIEW
   1.1 Parse the create view statement and build a logical plan for select cause part.
 If any grammar error occurs, return errors to parser.